 First, you must use the work in a way the law allows.
 Here are examples:

-- making photocopies for students in your class
+• making photocopies for students in your class

-- writing a review of a work
+• writing a review of a work

-- making fun of a song
+• making a parody of a song

-- using pieces of a work to summarize it
+• using pieces of a work to summarize it

 Secondly, your use must be “fair.”
 To see if the use is fair, you have to look at several factors.
 Here are examples:

-- you don’t make many copies of the protected work
+• you don’t make many copies of the protected work

-- there is no equivalent work in the public domain
+• there is no equivalent work in the public domain

-- your use will not have a significant negative impact on the creator of the work
+• your use will not have a significant negative impact on the creator of the work

 To learn more about fair dealing, see this web page from the University of Waterloo.
-The page has a link to a helpful flowchart to help you see if your use fits into fair dealing.
+The page has a link to a flowchart to help you see if your use fits into fair dealing.

-You might have heard the expression “fair use”?
-This term comes from American law and is a bit different than fair dealing. |
+This term comes from American law and is slightly different from fair dealing.

 What if You Use a Work Without Permission?